humhub/humhub/protected/humhub/docs/guide/dev-javascript.md

 =======

 Since version 1.2 HumHub provides a module based Javascript API within the `humhub` namespace.
-Instead of using inline script blocks in your views it's highly recommended using the new module system for your frontend scripts.
-The core components of this api are described in the following.
+Instead of embeding inline script blocks into your view files, it's highly recommended to use the new module system for your js scripts.

+The usage of this API and it's core components are described in the following.

 ## Modules

 ### Module Asset

-Your Module script files should reside within the `asset/js` folder of your backend module and be appended at the bottom of your document by using yii's asset bundles.
+Module script files should reside within the `resources/js` folder of your humhub module and should ideally be appended at the bottom of your document.
+This can be achieved by using [Asset Bundles](http://www.yiiframework.com/doc-2.0/guide-structure-assets.html):

-Example:

 ```php
 namespace humhub\modules\example\assets;